pgg1610/blog_fastpages/_posts/2021-06-25-ML_resources.md

 ### Highly recommended machine-learning starting point:

-I am self taught machine learning practitioner.
-I strongly believe in the 80-20 rule, 80% of the output/results from 20% inputs.
-In that spirit, following are top five sources to get upto speed on applying ML and learning its basics.
-For practical purposes it is not always necessary dive super deep, rather its helpful to get a tldr version of the concept, assumptions, and start applying them right away.
+For practical purposes, I've noticed, it is not always necessary dive super deep in a concept, rather its helpful to get a concise version of the concept and understand the core assumptions; start applying the concept right away and figure out your knowledge gaps on the way.
+I strongly believe in the 80-20 rule (80% of the output from 20% inputs).
+In that spirit, following are the top five sources to get upto speed on learning the basics of ML.

 * [Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/).
 [Github](https://github.com/ageron/handson-ml)